 “…nobody will understand me, no one will appreciate me.”
 Yes, they will.
 It may not seem like it, it may seem impossible even, but there is always a community out there going through the same tribulations.
 With over six billion people in the world, it is nearly impossible for there to be no one capable of understanding, empathizing, and loving you.
 These terrors we experience, not being understood, not being appreciated, generally stem from long-term issues and deeply set emotional trauma.

 Behaviors in Parenthood

-“…and often times the abuse and their personhood has been attacked…but unfortunately the child gets the message not only am I defective, but it seems I may be permanently defective.”
+“…and often times the abuse and their personhood have been attacked…but unfortunately the child gets the message of not only am I defective, but it seems I may be permanently defective.”
 This kind of mentality from early ages will often lead to depression and anxiety.
-When the fear of being unloved strikes early it becomes a part of the child’s development, and grows with them.
+When the fear of being unloved strikes early it becomes a part of the child’s development and grows with them.

 “These are behaviors that need to be addressed…20 somethings have children without the proper education.
 All the proper information is out there, it’s just not taught.”
 While it may not seem like parenthood requires education, there are instances where people just don’t know how to respond to situations.
 Some may make the case that it is a disciplinary issue, which is its own can of worms, but the primary problems are the little things parents may not realize are affecting their children.
 There is plenty of information on the internet, there are even parenthood classes that can show young adults how to react to their children properly to avoid causing these deep rooted fears.
 Unfortunately, these fears continue to plague our youth due to a lack of knowledge by some parents and as Diebold says, “…that’s a shame.”